Marist Fathers (Society of Mary), 1925 - 2018

 Marist College later merged with St Mary’s, a girls’ school run by the Sisters of Mercy, to become St Mary’s College and St Mary’s Sixth Form Centre.

-Our parish continues today with the church and parish office and is home to people from a wide variety of backgrounds and nationalities, but, sadly, from Summer 2018 it will no longer be in the care of the Marist Fathers, but will be transferred to the care of the Diocese of Middlesbrough.
+Our parish continues today with the church and parish office and is home to people from a wide variety of backgrounds and nationalities, but, sadly, from 1st August 2018 it will no longer be in the care of the Marist Fathers, but will be transferred to the care of the Diocese of Middlesbrough.